HamishFleming/HamishFleming/README.md

 ### Hi there 👋

+# Coming Soon
+- Public 'Portfolio-esque' projects to be listed here
+- Links to my Personal Blog

 <!--
 **HamishFleming/HamishFleming** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.